EdgeFirstAI/documentation/docs/models/custom/neutron.md

 !!! info "NXP Account"

-    You will need to be signed in to nxp.com to download the installer.
+    You will need to be signed in to the [NXP website](https://www.nxp.com) to download the installer.

 Once downloaded, click on the executable to start the installation process.